Counseling Degrees & Licenses in Alaska

 Candidates applying for licensure through examination must:

 | Licensed counselors in Alaska are required to renew their licenses biennially.
-In order to renew they must:
+To renew, they must:

 |